 It is advisable to replace the gasket and filter as well; however; it is not a compulsion.
 In case there were signs of leakage, or the filter and gasket seem too dirty or cracked, it is a must to replace them.
 In case of replacing the gasket, use the manufacturer’s specified sealant to seal the pan with the rest of the body properly.

 Some cars and other vehicles possess metal filters.
 They can be cleaned with the help of solvent and reused after they have dried.
 Whereas if your car has paper or cotton filters, they need to be changed every time you are going to replace the transmission fluids.
 Plus, if you intend to use expert opinion, it suggests replacing the plug and pan assembly and tightening them properly.
-Installing a new gasket helps for better hold and to avoid leakages and filter helps to keep the transmission clean.
+Installing a new gasket helps for better hold and to avoid leakages and the filter helps to keep the transmission clean.
 Moreover, the filter also plays a role in reducing transmission noise.

 11. Fill with New Transmission Fluid

 Once you have successfully drained the transmission fluid and replaced the filters and gasket, you can attach the pan and take the car off the ramp.
 The transmission fluids vary from vehicle to vehicle, hence make sure you add the right one according to your vehicle manual.
-The addition is normally done from the above where the drop stick is situated.
+The addition is normally done from above where the drop stick is situated.
 It is easier to do it with a funnel.

 12. Check Fluid Level